sudarshan1222004/udupi-vehicle-ai/README.md

     * **Accuracy Scatter Plot**: Visualizes Actual vs. Predicted ETA.
     * **Feature Importance**: Proves how `trip_distance` and `hour_of_day` drive the AI’s decisions.

-### 3. Intelligent Frontend (Vite + React)
+### 3. Intelligent Frontend (Vite + React)[still under developmnt]
-A premium, dark-themed responsive user interface featuring a modern "Glassmorphism" aesthetic:
+A premium, dark-themed responsive user interface :
 * **Sidebar Controls**: Features pickup and drop-off inputs with a "Current Location" GPS trigger.
-All selected location names appear in high-contrast white for clarity.
+All selected location names appear clearly.
 * **Interactive Map**: Built with **Leaflet**, allowing users to set points by clicking the map.
 It renders a real-road "Blue Line" route using OSRM data.
 * **Live Simulation**: Upon confirmation, a taxi marker physically animates toward the pickup point, accompanied by a dynamic **OTP generator** and a **Driver Tip** section.
 * **Real-time Engine**: Fetches live data from the FastAPI server on Port 8001, displaying predicted ETA, fare, and surge status.